dps923/winter2020/notes/week01.md

 ### Wednesday plan

-We plan is to do the following:
+We plan to do the following:

 * Course introduction and preview